 - To test the oil drop a little of the batter should float and immediately start to brown.
-Try it (carefully, it will be hot) and see if the flavor is nice.
+Try it (carefully, it will be hot) and see if the flavor is what you want.

-- Dip the fish in the batter and fry on both sides about 3 minutes per side until golden and crispy.
+- Dip the fish in the batter and fry on both sides for about 3 to 5 minutes per side until golden and crispy.

 - Remove to a plate cover with paper towels, and serve immediately with potato salad and tomatoes sliced (the traditional sides in Chile)

 - Cook Time: 20 minutes